Lebanon Says Israeli Strikes Undermine Efforts To Prevent Escalation

 In a statement, Aoun said that "Israel's continued attacks aim to thwart all efforts made locally, regionally and internationally to stop the ongoing Israeli escalation, despite the response shown by Lebanon to these efforts at various levels".

-In spite of a year-old ceasefire between Israel and Hezbollah, Israel has carried out frequent strikes on Lebanon, usually saying it is bombing Hizbollah sites and operatives, and occasionally Hamas targets.
+In spite of a year-old ceasefire between Israel and Hezbollah, Israel has carried out frequent strikes on Lebanon, usually saying it is bombing Hezbollah sites and operatives, and occasionally Hamas targets.

 On Tuesday, the Israeli military said its operations the day before struck infrastructure "belonging to the Hezbollah and Hamas terrorist organisations in several areas in Lebanon".